 - Water

 Once the pan came out of the oven I decided they needed to look prettier.
-So a glaze was a natural choice.
+So a simple glaze was a natural choice.

 Tips and Substitutions